 9. Demonstration of Compliance

-9.1 The Processor must upon the Controller’s request provide it with the necessary documentation enabling the Controller to ensure that the Processor fulfils i) it’s obligations according to this Agreement, and ii) the provisions of the Data Protection Legislation in force at any given time, insofar as it concerns the Personal Data processed by the Processor on behalf of the Controller.
+9.1.
+The Processor must upon the Controller’s request provide the Controller with the necessary documentation enabling the Controller to ensure that the Processor fulfils i) it’s obligations according to this DPA, and ii) the provisions of the Data Protection Legislation in force at any given time, insofar as it concerns the Personal Data processed by the Processor on behalf of the Controller.

-9.2 The Controller has the right to perform audits, including inspections at the Processors location to ensure that the Processor complies with its obligations.
-When sending a request for inspection to the Processor, the Controller must include a detailed plan on the extent, duration and time of the inspection no later than 4 weeks before the proposed date of commencement.
-If third parties are to carry through the inspection, this must be agreed upon between the Parties.
+9.2.
+The Controller has the right to perform audits, including inspections at the Processor’s location to ensure that the Processor complies with its obligations.
+When requesting an inspection, the Controller must include a detailed description of the extent, duration and time of the inspection no later than 4 weeks before the proposed date of commencement of the inspection.

-9.3 For security reasons, the Processor may however decide that the audit is to be carried out by a neutral third party of the Processor's choice, if the audit involves a processing environment where other controllers' data is processed.
+9.3.
+For security reasons, the Processor may decide that the audit is to be carried out by a neutral third party of the Processor's choice, if the audit involves a processing environment where other controllers' Personal Data is processed.

-9.4 If the proposed extent of the audit is similar to an ISAE, ISO or similar certification report carried out by a qualified third party auditor within the previous twelve months, and the Processor confirms that no material changes in the security measures subject to the audit have taken place in this period, the Controller must accept this audit report rather than request for an audit of the measures already covered by the report.
+9.4.
+If the proposed extent of the audit is similar to an ISAE, ISO or similar certification report carried out by a qualified third party auditor within the previous twelve months, and the Processor confirms that no material changes in the security measures subject to the audit have taken place in this period, the Page 10 of 15 Controller must show good reasons for requesting an audit of the measures already covered by the report.

-9.5 In any event the audit must take place within normal business hours at the relevant facility in accordance with the Processors policies and may not unreasonable disturb the Processors usual commercial activities.
+9.5.
+In any event the audit must take place within normal business hours at the relevant facility in accordance with the Processor’s policies and may not unreasonably disturb the Processor’s usual commercial activities.

 10. Obligation of Confidentiality

-10.2 The Processor may not process, copy or disclose Personal Data, unless this is necessary to comply with the Processor's obligations and on condition that those to whom the Personal Data is disclosed are aware of the data's confidentiality and has accepted to keep it confidential in accordance with the Agreement.
+10.2.
+The Processor may not process, copy or disclose Personal Data, unless this is necessary to comply with the Processor's obligations and on condition that those to whom the Personal Data is disclosed are aware of the data's confidentiality and has accepted to keep it confidential in accordance with the DPA.

 11. Duration and termination

-11.1 The Agreement is effective as long as the Processor processes Personal Data on behalf of the Controller in connection with the Controller's use of the Solution.
+11.1.
+The DPA is effective as long as the Processor processes Personal Data on behalf of the Controller in connection with the Controller's use of the Solution.

-11.2 The Agreement will automatically terminate at the end of the Controller's term of notice to subscription of the Solution.
-By termination of the subscription the Processor must delete or return all Personal Data in the relevant format in which the Processor has processed data on behalf of the Controller under the Agreement.
-If the Controller needs assistance in returning the data, costs in relation hereto are determined jointly between the Parties and shall be based on:
+The Agreement will automatically terminate at the end of the Controller's term of notice to unsubscribe from the Solution.
+By termination of the subscription, the Processor must delete or return to the Controller all Personal Data in the relevant format in which the Processor has processed data on behalf of the Controller under the DPA.
+If the Controller needs assistance in returning the data, the Processor will charge the Controller for such assistance on a time & material basis.

-11.3 The Processor is entitled to keep the Personal Data after termination of the Agreement to the extent the Data Protection Legislation prescribes it.
-In such case, the continued Processing of the Personal Data will comply with the technical and organizational measures described in the Agreement.
+11.2.
+Notwithstanding the foregoing, the Processor is entitled to keep the Personal Data after termination of the DPA to the extent the Data Protection Legislation prescribes it.
+In such case, the continued Processing of the Personal Data will comply with the technical and organizational measures described in the DPA.

-12.1 Any changes to the Agreement shall be attached to the Agreement as a separate appendix.
+12.1.
+Any changes to the DPA shall be attached to the DPA as a separate appendix.

-12.2 If any of the provisions in the Agreement are invalid, it will not affect the remaining provisions.
+12.2.
+If any of the provisions in the DPA are invalid, it will not affect the remaining provisions.
 The Parties shall replace the invalid provision with a valid provision that reflects the purpose with the invalid provision.

-13.1 Liability for actions in violation of the Agreement is regulated by the liability clause in the General Terms and Conditions.
+13.1.
+Liability for actions in violation of the DPA is subject to the limitation of liability clause in the Terms.
 This also applies for any violation caused by a Sub-processor.

 14. Applicable Law and Jurisdiction

-14.1 The Agreement is subject to Danish law and any disputes shall be solved by the Danish courts.
+14.1.
+The DPA is subject to Danish law and any disputes shall be solved by the Danish courts.